Haushalterschaft & Gelassenheit

 Canine Assisted Coaching Anyone?

 Today I would like you to meet our dog Danica.
 Danica is an English Shepherd, and she is 6 months old.
-She has been with us since September, and she is in training to become a Service Dog, assisting me in my coaching.
+She has been with us since September, and she is in training to become a Therapy Dog, assisting me in my coaching.
 What Danica (along with so many of her fellow canines) brings into the world is her playful, gentle nature, and her ability to live in the moment, while never wasting time with grudges.

 Danica loves to play with her Frisbee and with sticks of all kinds.